 All MSP Majors are required to complete either an internship or a practicum.
 If you choose an internship, please make sure that you complete all three of the steps below in the order given to ensure that you will be eligible to receive credit for the experience.

-All SMC students are encouraged to visit the Center for Student Professional Development or CSPD in Annenberg Hall, Room 7 for assistance in résumé creation, edits, job/intern search, cover letters, and more.
+All SMC students are encouraged to visit the Center for Student Professional Development or CSPD in Annenberg Hall for assistance in résumé creation, edits, job/intern search, cover letters, and more.

 - Junior or Senior standing (completed 62 credits)